-- To acquaint the student with the various types of imaginative literature such as the novel, the short story, poetry, and drama. - To develop the student's analytic and organizational skills through the interpretation of literature. - To give the student further training in the organization and effective articulation of ideas in writing, including in some cases preparation for careers as professional writers or for careers where strong writing skills will be an asset.
+- To acquaint the student with the various types of imaginative literature such as the novel, the short story, poetry, and drama. - To develop the student's analytic and organizational skills through the interpretation of literature and through an individual's own writing. - To give the student further training in the organization and effective articulation of ideas in writing, including in some cases preparation for careers as professional writers or for careers where strong writing skills will be an asset.